datacamp-content/courses-introduction-to-shell/chapter1.md

 you will often want to make copies, move them into other directories in order to organize them, or rename them.
-Unix provides several tools to do this.
-The first is `cp`, which is short for "copy".
+One command to do this is `cp`, which is short for "copy".
 If `original.txt` is an existing file, then the command: